 Despite being the world champion two times and two times runner up in consecutive seasons, Fittipaldi made a bad move in 1976.
 His family pride and loyalty to his country made him pair up with his brother at the Copersucar sponsored team.
 But the two together just didn’t work out and they were unable to create the same success of Fittipaldi elsewhere.
 After failing to qualify several times over the next five seasons, he finally decided to retire from Formula One.

 But the charm of racing proved hard for Fittipaldi to resist.
 He was eventually drawn back after receiving an invitation to drive at the IndyCar at Long Beach.
 He raced well and finished at the top to make his full-time return to racing.
 He then went on to win the 1989 IndyCar championship as well as the Indianapolis 500, a race which he won for the second time in the year 1993.
-But three years later, a heavy crash in Michigan broke his left.
+But three years later, a heavy crash in Michigan left him with a fractured vertebra and a partially collapsed left lung.
 Soon afterward, he was part of a plane crash.
 With his newly acquired injuries, Fittipaldi decided that it was time to say goodbye to racing.

 Fittipaldi Career High

 Fittipaldi’s career-high was when he won Monza in 1972 to clinch the world championship.
 He became the youngest world champion ever at that time.
 He held this record for 33 years.

 He went scoreless for 17 races in a car bearing his name across the 1979/80 seasons.
 This is the same time period when he decided to retire.